tonimelisma/mail/ARCHITECTURE.md

 * **Accurate Size Tracking:** The system now accurately tracks the size of cached data:
     * `AttachmentEntity.size` (Long): Stores the size of downloaded attachments, populated from API metadata or file system.
     * `MessageBodyEntity.sizeInBytes` (Long): Stores the size of the downloaded message body content (UTF-8 bytes), calculated by `MessageBodyDownloadWorker`.
+    * `AttachmentEntity.accountId` (String): Associates the attachment with a specific account.
+    * `AttachmentEntity.remoteAttachmentId` (String?): Stores the server-provided ID for the attachment.
 * **Eviction Policy (`CacheCleanupWorker`):**
     * **Trigger:** Runs periodically (scheduled by `SyncEngine`) and when the calculated total cache size (sum of `AttachmentEntity.size` for all downloaded attachments and `MessageBodyEntity.sizeInBytes` for all downloaded bodies) exceeds the user-configured limit.
     * **Exclusions:**